Ricky Glenn: Move up to Lightweight

+Move up to Welterweight

+Glenn faced Song Kenan in a welterweight bout on August 17, 2024 at UFC 305.
+He lost the fight by unanimous decision.

+On October 9, 2024, it was reported that Glenn was removed from the UFC roster.

 Personal life

 Glenn's moniker "The Gladiator" was given to him by his uncle for his killer instinct demeanour inside the boxing ring.

-Glenn and his wife Jenny have a son, Jaxson (born 2021).
+Glenn and his wife Jenny have a son.